SarahCiscoFrance/Cam-Control/README.md

 ### Set PORT number, Guest Issuer ID, Shared Secret

-Go to .env file and choose a port number
+Go to .env file, choose a port number and set enter the Guest Issuer ID and the Secret (which have just been created):

 ```bash
 PORT=  //HERE